onofricamila/MOAOnlineClustering/README.md

 * `CluStream`, and
 * `DenStream`

 Both take data from a CSV file, and both resulting clusterings are stored in files.

-Notice that **the algorithm respective configuration** (that meaning **parameters values specified** before clustering) is also **stored, in a json file**.
+Note that **the algorithm configuration** (that meaning **parameters values specified** before clustering) is also **stored, in a json file**.
 That comes in handy when interpreting the results.
-This "algo config" is stored in the algorithm base folder.
+This "algo config" is stored in the  respective algorithm base folder.

 ### :grey_exclamation: Important: configuration